borninthedark/terok-noir/content/tech/web/hugo-boss-1.md

 ## Conclusion

 Setting up Hugo allows you to build a fast, customizable website with ease.
 By configuring a theme, optimizing front matter, and creating a personalized "About Me" page, you can craft a professional site tailored to your needs (hint hint).

-In future installments, I'll be exploring and implementing additional Hugo features like shortcodes & custom layouts to enhance this site further.
+In future installments, I'll be exploring and implementing additional Hugo features like shortcodes, custom datetime formats in front matter, defining front matter in the root Hugo config, & custom layouts to enhance this site further.